Learn how to setup a Digital Trust Service (DTS)

 - Create an Ecosystem: This is the container for all the participants and policies that define the trust framework.

 - Create a participant: These are the entities that will be part of the trust framework, such as issuers and verifiers.
+This includes uploading their identifiers (such as IACA certificates) and defining the scope of their roles.

 - Publish a policy: This is the final step where you publish the policy that defines the trust framework and its participants.